Brendenvski/AnimationProgramBackup/README.md

 > Created By Brenden Villeneuve - UWaterloo
 > [Aerial Inspection Services](https://rawgit.com/Brendenvski/website/master/index.html)

 This program was designed as a Capstone Project.
 It utilizes the Java Swing Builder in Netbeans.
-The program allows you to create simple drawings similar to microsoft paint, and then make them into simple GIF's available for export.
+The program allows you to create drawings on a canvas whatever size(resolution) you please!
+You can save frames as you go and compile them in the end to a lopping GIF!
+While working, you can also save frames to your computer if you like a certain drawing(There are some examples below).
+In the end, you can choose your FPS(Frames Per Second) and export the file to a .gif file.

 # How to Start:
 *   Download the package.